iDoka/awesome-canbus/README.md

 ### Examples

 * [CAN-Examples](https://github.com/craigpeacock/CAN-Examples) - Example C code for CAN Sockets on Linux.
-* [socketcan-demo](https://github.com/zhanglongqi/socketcan-demo) - set of example programs which highlight how to make use of SocketCAN on Linux.
+* [socketcan-demo](https://github.com/zhanglongqi/socketcan-demo) - Set of example programs which highlight how to make use of SocketCAN on Linux.